agsb/jelly/documents/CircuitLayout.md

 ### Interpreter

-One latch 74HC574, U5, takes D0-D7 from data bus, gives Q0-Q4 as A5-A8 into U1 and U2, Q5-Q7 not used, /OE is GND, CS is CS5;
+One latch 74HC273, U5, takes D0-D7 from data bus, gives Q0-Q4 as A5-A8 into U1 and U2, Q5-Q7 not used, /OE is GND, CS is CS5, CLR is CL5;

 One binary counter 74HC393, U9, takes clock pulses, gives Q0-Q4 as A0-A4 into U1 and U2. _At Q5 its resets to 0_;